ShyanJMC/ProyectoInvierno-OLD/README.md

 -Checks at startup.<br />
 -Docker's containers; Pentesting (Parrot's repos), Tor, Privoxy and Ansible.<br />

-## Characteristics in work;
--LDAP integration. <br />
--Monitoring process for docker and kubernetes. <br /> -Script for check the last versions of kernel and systemd. <br />
--Auto update of kernel and systemd with custom compile and gcc's argument; march=native <br />
--NCurses interface with pseudo terminal for Invierno_Shell. <br />

 ## Credits and CopyRight;
 -[ArchLinux](https://www.archlinux.org/)<br />
 -[Docker](https://www.docker.com/) <br />